opitzconsulting/uitest.js/README.md

 Description
 -------------

-uitest.js is able to load a webpage into a frame or popup, instrument that page and the javascript in that page (e.g. add additional scripts at the end of the document, ...) and execute actions on that page.
+uitest.js is able to load a webpage into a frame, instrument that page and the javascript in that page (e.g. add additional scripts at the end of the document, ...) and execute actions on that page.